Since 2006 Paul Luker has been compiling the Khaki Literature bibliography: New Zealand in Print during World War II. www.khakiliterature.com

 1986 Release of This is Heaven book/record 200 Variations (Flying Nun Records & Industrial Tapes).

 …as the name suggests there are 200 33rpm 7″ inch records, each with a package including a screen printed cover, a 40 page book of common and unique (to the 200 variations) pages.
 The music is lovely, gently distorted and rather mysterious…

 Russell Brown Rip It Up magazine.

-1986 New Horizons broadcast of Industrial Tapes retrospective.
+1986 New Horizons, William Dart, Radio New Zealand, broadcast of Industrial Tapes catalogue.

 1986 Arts Council Grant toward solo exhibition of books, RKS Art Gallery, Auckland.